-The Cattedrale di Santa Maria del Fiore, better known as the Duomo di Firenze, is one of Florence’s must-see attractions.
-This architectural masterpiece of the Italian Renaissance continues to impress visitors with its striking beauty.
+The Cathedral of Santa Maria del Fiore, known as the Florence Duomo, is one of the main attractions of the Tuscan capital.
+This cathedral is a work of architectural art, a masterpiece of the Italian Renaissance that continues to amaze visitors with its impressive beauty.

-- How to Buy Tickets for the Florence Cathedral
+- How to buy tickets for the Florence Duomo

 - 2. Book online